Cultivados-en-Gracia-y-Verdad/curriculo/03. Romanos 1-8/Romanos-1-8.md

 [^10]: *Science Speaks*, 1958
 [^11]: network.crcna.org
 [^12]: James Hope Moulton y George Milligan, The Vocabulary of the Greek Testament (Londres: Hodder and Stoughton, 1930), 663.
+[^13]: G. Abbott-Smith, A Manual Greek Lexicon of the New Testament (Nueva York: Charles Scribner’s Sons, 1922), 330.